lesserfish/PeepingTom/README.md

 Once you have filtered the virtual memory, and isolated your addresses of interest, you may want to set the addresses to a specific value.

-Currently, you can only set the memory value to an integer value.
-You can do this by running
+You can set the memory value to an integer value using IntSet

     > IntSet value

+Alternative, you can write a string by using StrSet

+    > StrSet "This text will go to the memory"

 This will iterate over all of the candidates, and set the memory value to the corresponding value, taking into consideration the length of the memory address, i.e. It will consider whether the address holds an Int8 or an Int32.